Master Subscription Agreement

 - Support, Uptime & Updates.
-Coupa shall: (i) provide the level of support specified in the Order Form in accordance with Exhibit A-1; (ii) provide Updates at no additional charge as part of Customer’s subscription during the Subscription Term in accordance with Exhibit A-1; and (iii) make the Hosted Applications available in accordance with Exhibit A-2.
+Coupa shall: (i) provide the level of support specified in the Order Form in accordance with Exhibit A-1; (ii) provide Updates at no additional charge during the Subscription Term in accordance with Exhibit A–1; and (iii) make the Hosted Applications available in accordance with Exhibit A-2.

 - Security.
-Coupa shall maintain a written information security program of policies, procedures and controls (“Security Program”) governing the processing, storage, transmission and security of Customer Data.
+Coupa has implemented and shall maintain a written information security program of policies, procedures, and controls ("Security Program") governing the processing, storage, transmission, and security of Customer Data.
 The Security Program as of the Effective Date is set forth in Exhibit A-3.
 The Security Program shall include industry standard practices designed to protect Customer Data from unauthorized access, acquisition, use, disclosure, or destruction.
 Coupa may periodically review and update the Security Program to address new and evolving security technologies, changes to industry standard practices, and changing security threats, provided that any such update does not materially reduce the overall level of security provided to Customer as described herein.

 - Audit Report.
-Coupa shall engage at its expense, an independent accounting firm to conduct, on an annual basis, an audit of Coupa’s operations with respect to the Hosted Applications in accordance with the Statement on Standards for Attestation Engagements No. 18 (the “SSAE 18”), and have such accounting firm issue SSAE 18, SOC 1 Type 2 and SOC 2 Type 2 reports (or substantially similar report of a successor auditing standard in the event the SSAE 18 auditing standard is no longer an industry standard) (the “Auditor’s Report”), which shall cover Coupa’s security policies, procedures, and controls.
-Customer may request access to a current copy of the Auditor’s Report at https://get.coupa.com/Compliance-Reports_Request-Report.html.
-Additionally, if Customer has security questionnaires and/or survey requests to be completed by Coupa during the Subscription Term, Coupa will assist Customer by providing a security and compliance guide in response to such requests.
+Coupa shall engage at its expense, an independent accounting firm to conduct, on an annual basis, an audit of Coupa’s operations with respect to the Hosted Applications in accordance with the Statement on Standards for Attestation Engagements No. 18 (the "SSAE 18"), and have such accounting firm issue SSAE 18, SOC 1 Type 2 and SOC 2 Type 2 reports (or substantially similar report of a successor auditing standard in the event the SSAE 18 auditing standard is no longer an industry standard) (the “Auditor’s Report”), which shall cover Coupa’s security policies, procedures, and controls.
+Customer may request access to a current copy of the Auditor’s Report at https://get.coupa.com/Compliance-Reports.html.

 - CUSTOMER’S USE OF THE HOSTED APPLICATIONS